-3. Extra pocket money
+3. Extra allowance

-4. New app on their phone
+4. A new app on their phone

 While you may not be in control of what they download, you can offer up the reward of an app that costs money or has a subscription such as Calm or Headspace.

-5. Tickets to a gig
+5. Tickets to a concert

-Always a winner as a reward but check out the cost before you offer it up.
+Always a winner as a reward, but check out the cost before you offer it up.